 The incidents of workplace violence that occur are much more common in certain industries and in specific occupations.
 In fact, the most common motive for job-related homicides is robbery, accounting for 85 percent of workplace violence deaths.
 People who are employed to sell products or act in safety matters in public-facing activities are more prone to experience workplace violence.

-The National Institute for Occupational Safety and Health (NIOSH), provides information that illustrates anyone can become the victim of a workplace assault, but the risks are greater for workplace violence in certain industries and occupations.
-The taxicab industry has the highest risk for workplace violence, nearly 60 times the national average for potential workplace violence.
+The National Institute for Occupational Safety and Health (NIOSH) provides information that illustrates that anyone can become the victim of a workplace assault, but the risks are greater for workplace violence in certain industries and occupations.
+For example, the taxicab industry has the highest risk for workplace violence, nearly 60 times the national average for potential workplace violence.

 Other occupations at greatest risk include police, detectives, sheriffs, gas station workers, and security guards.
 In the NCVS study, described earlier, retail sales workers were the most numerous victims, with 330,000 attacked each year.